ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 	kubectl apply -f mydeployment.yaml
 	```
 	{:pre}
-5. You will be able to see this application running on `https://<worker_node_IP>:<port>`.
+   Now you are able to see this application running on `https://<worker_node_IP>:<port>`.
-6. Optionaly, if you would like to use a custom domain for your application, [set up ingress](https://{DomainName}/docs/containers?topic=containers-ingress#ingress).
+5. Specify ingress resource with a YAML file to set an IBM-provided ingress domain for your application.
+See more information in [set up ingress](https://{DomainName}/docs/containers?topic=containers-ingress#ingress).

 ## Create a CDN instance

+1. Before you create CDN instance, apply for a domain name for your application.
-1. Go to the catalog in the console, and select [**Content Delivery Network**](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) from the Network section.
+2. Go to the catalog in the console, and select [**Content Delivery Network**](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) from the Network section.
 This CDN is powered by Akamai.
 Click **Create**.
-2. On the next dialog, set the **Hostname** for CDN to your custom domain.
-If you have set up ingress with your Kubernates cluster, you can specify the  customer domain of the Kubernates application as CDN Hostname.
-In this example, we will access the CDN contents through the IBM CDN provided CNAME, so the field can be an arbitary name.
+3. On the next dialog, set the **Hostname** for CDN to your custom domain.
-3. Set the rest of CDN configurations:
+4. Set the rest of CDN configurations:
 	* Set the **Custom CNAME** prefix to a unique value.
+With your DNS service provider, configure the CDN CNAME to point to your custom domain.
 	* Leave **Host header** and **Path** empty.
 	* Use the default **Server** option.
-Type the worker node public IP address as **Origin serer address**.
+Specify the Kubernates ingress domain as **Origin serer address**, for example, `cdncluster.us-south.containers.appdomain.cloud`.
-	* Check HTTPS only.
-	* Find the TCP **nodePort** from the internal endpoints of your Kubernates service, and specify it as the **HTTPS port**.
-	* For **SSL certificate** select the **Wildcard Certificate** option.
+	* Check HTTP only and enable the HTTP 80 port.
-4. Accept the **Master Service Agreement** and click **Create**.
+5. Accept the **Master Service Agreement** and click **Create**.
-5. Configure the CDN CNAME with your DNS provider.

 After you can sucessfully created the CDN mapping, to view your CDN instance, select the CDN instance [in the list](https://{DomainName}/classic/network/cdn).
 The **Details** panel shows both the **Hostname** and the **CNAME** for your CDN.